-How long does lansoprazole take to work and how long does omeprazole take to work?
+How long does lansoprazole & omeprazole take to work?

 Both lansoprazole and omeprazole typically take 2 to 3 days to have a noticeable effect on the body and in many cases, the medication will only need to be taken for a matter of weeks until the symptoms have subsided entirely.
 Always adhere to the guidelines given by your doctor or medical expert.

-As you can see, Lansoprazole and Omeprazole are both very similar drugs that aim to tackle issues like acid reflux, heartburn, indigestion, gastroesophageal-reflux-disease (GORD) and stomach ulcers.
+As you can see, Lansoprazole and Omeprazole are both very similar drugs that aim to tackle issues like acid reflux, heartburn, indigestion, gastroesophageal-reflux-disease (GERD) and stomach ulcers.

 Both treatments will control the amount of acid being produced in your stomach, leading to a more comfortable lifestyle.